ksu-is/Today-s-Agenda/projectroadmap.md

 - [x] Add CSS file for styling
 - [x] Update HTML files to link CSS file
 - [ ] Add more categories/activities
-- [ ] Maybe add URLs to take person to the site of the activity they chose
+- [x] Maybe add URLs to take the person to the site of the activity they chose
 - [ ] Images?
 - [ ] JavaScript?
 - [ ] Edit all files to update whatever change I did